DiscreteTom/if-maker/documents/README.md

 Classes of your project are stored in `_classes` folder.
 The entry file is `_classes/index.ifd`.
 You can `include` other class files in index file.

 Just like items, every class also has an attribute called `classes`, so every class can contain other classes.
-When merging two classes, the current class is the `higher`, and the contained class is `lower`.
+When merging two classes, the current class is the `higher`, and the contained class is the `lower`.
 See [IFD Merging Rules](#Merge-Rules).

 When merging an item and it's classes, the items is the `higher` and the classes are the `lower`.
 See [IFD Merging Rules](#Merge-Rules).